-Arboriculture Officer:
+Arboriculture Officer

+The Council's Arboriculture Officer's comments are summarised below:

 In principle, the scheme as a whole will have a negative impact on several low amenity/biodiversity trees in the area.

 If the scheme is considered for approval then a detailed construction method statement is required if the joint owned tree is retained to overcome any negative impact on the trees.

 A landscaping plan should be considered for planting with appropriate species for the local environment.

 Protective fencing plan and an advisory restricting all access to the protected trees in the property and adjoining the property area will be required to limit any damage relating to tree issues.

 The following conditions are required if the scheme is approved;

+Condition Tree 1

-No existing tree within the site shall be cut down, topped, lopped, uprooted, willfully damaged or willfully destroyed without the prior written approval of the local planning authority, with the exception of those indicated otherwise on the approved plan.
+No existing tree within the site shall be cut down, topped, lopped, uprooted, wilfully damaged or wilfully destroyed without the prior written approval of the local planning authority, with the exception of those indicated otherwise on the approved plan.
 Any hedgerows, woody plants or shrubbery removed without such consent or dying or being severely damaged or being seriously diseased, within 5 years of the development commencing, shall be replaced within the next planting season with trees of such size and species as may be approved in writing by the local planning authority.